 - A telephone landline for emergency calls only (in the event of mobile failure).

 - A power point for charging a mobile phone.

 - Tea or coffee making facilities.

 - A means of securing the home whilst inside it e.g. door locks.

 - We would ask that there is no smoking in the room at the time of the visit.

 - We would also ask that pets would be under control or out of the way.

 This is a short term service, should your condition stabilise, discharge may be appropriate, this will be assessed at three months by Hospice at Home clinical co-ordinators.

-How will Woodlands Hospice know if I am happy with the service?
+How will IMPaCT at Woodlands know if I am happy with the service?

 Following each use of the service, the core Hospice at Home Team will be in touch with you.
 It is very important to us, to know whether you are happy with the service you have received, whether you have found it helpful and what you feel we can do to improve our service to you.
 Please take this opportunity to tell us honestly what you think.